ARMatthias/cse15l-lab-reports/Wk5-LinuxCommand.md

 ### -C NUM (--context=NUM):
-`-C NUM` is a grep option by which you can alter the amount of context (as in, the lines immediately surrounding the specific searched content) that is returned in additon to the search resutl itself.
+`-C NUM` is a grep option by which you can alter the amount of context (as in, the lines immediately surrounding the specific searched content) that is returned in addition to the search result itself.
 NUM is an input integer that specifies the number of lines of context to be included in the returned instance result.

 As an example, a client could need to search for *articles* that include the topic "garrison", and therefore would need more than just the line in which the word "garrison" would appear.
-A searcht that could return the target line and 2 additional lines of context surrounding it would look like this:
+A search that could return the target line and 2 additional lines of context surrounding it would look like this:
 ```
 grep -C 2 'garrisons' written_2/travel_guides/berlitz*/*.txt
 ```
-and so a single result of this search would be a lot more illuminaating:
+and so a single result of this search would be a lot more illuminating:
 ```
 written_2/travel_guides/berlitz1/HistoryEdinburgh.txt-        The Stewart Dynasty
 written_2/travel_guides/berlitz1/HistoryEdinburgh.txt-        During these stormy years, the castle of Edinburgh was